datalakehouse/docs/docs/tools/cli/account/account-team.rst

 ``avn account team user-invite``
 '''''''''''''''''''''''''''''''''''

-Invites a new user to an Aiven team.
+Invites a new user to an DLH team.

 .. list-table::
   :header-rows: 1